makeabilitylab/physcomp/communication/serial-intro.md

 ### Command lines tools

 While we've thus far emphasized the Arduino IDE's [Serial Monitor](../arduino/serial-print.md), there is nothing special or unique about that tool.
 We can use any application or programming language with serial support.
-Below, we'll show how to use command line tools for both Windows and Mac/Linux.
+Below, we'll show how to use command line tools for both Windows and Mac/Linux before showing examples with Python and JavaScript (but C#, Objective C, Java, *etc.* would work too!)

 <!-- https://itp.nyu.edu/physcomp/lab-intro-to-serial-communications/#Connecting_via_the_Command_Line
 https://learn.sparkfun.com/tutorials/terminal-basics/command-line-windows-mac-linux -->

 #### Windows

-On Windows, we can use the [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.1) terminal, which is built into Windows 10.
-To read and write data from the serial port with PowerShell, we'll follow the official [PowerShell blog](https://devblogs.microsoft.com/powershell/writing-and-reading-info-from-serial-ports/).
+On Windows, we can use the [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.1) terminal, which is built into Windows 10, to read and write data from the serial port.
+For this, we'll follow the official [PowerShell blog](https://devblogs.microsoft.com/powershell/writing-and-reading-info-from-serial-ports/).

 First, to find the available serial ports, we can use `getportnames()`.